mkrnr/plover_regenpfeifer/README.rst

 Plover Regenpfeifer
 ==========================

-Regenpfeifer (German stenography system) support for Plover.
+Regenpfeifer (German stenography system) support for `Plover <https://github.com/openstenoproject/plover>`__.

 For now it only remaps the top S- to Z- but it is planned to add orthography rules in the future.

-In the versions lower than 1.0.0, -Z was remapped to -N but this was reverted as described on https://stenoblog.com/regenpfeifer-layout-update/.
+In the versions lower than 1.0.0, -Z was remapped to -N but this was reverted as described in `this blog post <https://stenoblog.com/regenpfeifer-layout-update/>`__.

-The dictionary is generated with the corresponding version of https://github.com/mkrnr/regenpfeifer using the word list from https://github.com/mkrnr/wortformliste.
+The dictionary is generated using the `regenpfeifer repo <https://github.com/mkrnr/regenpfeifer>`__ using `this word list <https://github.com/mkrnr/wortformliste>`__.

 Recommended Usage
 -----------------